-In the diagram below, the media files are stored on a server which also includes a PostgreSQL database, accessible through the local network.
-Liquidsoap outputs streams to both the transmitter and a streaming media server.
-The machine running Airtime is behind a firewall because it is connected both to the local network, and to the Internet for remote access.
+In the diagram below, Liquidsoap outputs streams to both the transmitter and streaming media servers.
+The machine running Airtime is behind a firewall because it is connected both to the local network, and to the Internet for remote access by media contributors.
 This enables Airtime to offer password-protected access to the media library and scheduling from both inside and outside the studio building.